keypat1906/Indian-Lottery/README.md

 How to run:
-You can execute the file on your shell like

-     pick_winner  FILENAME

-Or you can also run using python source file which I have attached in the src folder.
+You can run using python source file which I have attached in the src folder.
 You need python3 installed on your machine.

     pick_winner.py FILENAME